Concerts and guided tours in the castles of the Pays d'Art et d'Histoire du Jovinien

 Joigny, the main town of the Jovinien region, preserves a rich medieval heritage: Saint-Jean, Saint-André, and Saint-Thibault churches, the Renaissance Gondi castle, and half-timbered houses from the 15th and 16th centuries.
 The Jovinien territory, labeled Pays d'Art et d'Histoire in 2020, boasts preserved rurality where castles and manors nestle in the folds of the landscape, often invisible from the roads.
 The festival is the perfect opportunity to enter properties usually closed to the public and discover local stories that no ordinary visit would allow.
 Launched in 2022 and with four editions to its name, it has become an unmissable event of the summer cultural season in the Yonne.

-For its 5th edition, the Festival des Châteaux dans le Jovinien returns in late August 2026 for a new week of heritage and musical discoveries through the historic residences of the region.
-This summer event, now well-established in the cultural calendar of the Yonne, perpetuates its traveling formula: a different property each evening, a guided tour, a concert or conference, and the warm friendly reception to extend the evening.
+For its 5th edition, the Festival des Châteaux dans le Jovinien returns from August 18 to 29, 2026, for a new series of heritage and musical discoveries across the historic residences of the territory.
+This summer event, now well-established in the cultural agenda of the Yonne, continues its itinerant formula: a different property each evening, a guided tour, a concert or a conference, and the warm friendly drink to extend the evening.

-For any information and booking, contact the Joigny Tourist Office at 03 86 62 11 05 or by email at [email protected].
-As places are limited to ensure the quality of the experience, advance booking is highly recommended.
+For all information and reservations, contact the Joigny Tourist Office at 03 86 62 11 05 or by email at [email protected].
+As places are limited to ensure the quality of the experience, early booking is highly recommended.

 The festival is itinerant: each evening takes place in a different castle or historic residence in the Jovinien region.
 The locations are announced in the official program available at the Joigny Tourist Office and on the office's website.